Yashsvi1/HR-Data-Analysis/README.md

 ## Description

-In the "HR Data Analysis" project, I created five comprehensive dashboards to explore different facets of HR data.
+In the "Attrition Analyzer" project, I created five comprehensive dashboards to explore different facets of HR data.
 The project is structured as follows:

 1. **Overview Dashboard**: Provides a summary of all four subsequent dashboards, offering a high-level view of the insights gathered.
 2. **Demographic Insights Dashboard**: Summarizes employee statistics, including age groups, gender, distance from home, and marital status.
 This dashboard helps understand workforce diversity and commuting patterns.